BlockScience/Risk-Adjusted-Bonding-Curves/README.md

 - Preliminary Algorithm Design - Mathematical Derivations
 - Initial Implementation of cadCAD model
 - Design Iterations based on computational experiments
-- Recommendations for Proper use: conditions for using the design, and parameter guidelines
+- Recommendations for Proper use: conditions for using the design and parameter guidelines
 - Support partner during implementation

 # Implementation Partner
-BlockScience is further collaborating with IXO, to implement the impact bond primitive as part of the Cosmos SDK.
+BlockScience is further collaborating with ixo, to implement the impact bond primitive as part of the Cosmos SDK.
 We believe it will provide great value within the Sustainability Hub and beyond.